wilsonmar/wilsonmar.github.io/_posts/2022-01-06-elixir-lang.md

 So, many Elixir projects require a correspondence between the Elixir and Erlang runtime versions.

 Like NVM is needed for Node.js work or Rbenv for Ruby, ensure that your project installs a specific version of Elixir and Erlang by using the ASDF version manager.

+NOTE: ASDF is not an acronym but is the four letters on the QWERTY keyboard layout home row for the left hand.

 ASDF enables you to switch among versions (of multiple languages) by ensuring that each version of each project has the environment it needs.